How to Dismantle a Freestanding Wardrobe In 7 Steps

 • Is it attached to a wall, ceiling, or floor?

-Common fixings in flat-pack furniture are:
+Common fixings in flat-pack furniture you might need tools for are:

-Never dismantle a wardrobe alone.
+• Never dismantle a wardrobe alone.
 Ask a friend or family member for help.

-Ensure children and pets are kept away from the work area.
+• Ensure children and pets are kept away from the work area.

-Create a clear path to move dismantled pieces safely.
+• Create a clear path to move dismantled pieces safely.

-Wear protective gloves and sturdy footwear to prevent injury.
+• Wear protective gloves and sturdy footwear to prevent injury.

 Step 2: Gather the Right Tools